cloudfoundry/docs-bosh/content/networks.md

 * Dynamic and VIP networks are not supported.
 * Managed networks are not supported.
 * Single static IPs must be a base address of the prefix.
+* Currently, static IP ranges or CIDRs defined on a network where BOSH will assign the next available IP address are currently extended into an array.
+Large ranges or CIDRs may lead to performance degradation of the Director.
+This is particularly relevant for IPv6 addressing, where CIDR ranges easily contain hundreds of millions of addresses.
+Size `/112` static ranges for networks without prefix delegation seem manageable, at ca. 65k addresses, but at the moment it is recommended to stay below such sizes.

 See supported CPIs in the [CPI Limitations](#cpi-limitations--cpi-limitations-) section.